topepo/2020-EARL/README.md

 # 2020-EARL
-Talk slide for EARL 2020 keynote
+Slides for EARL 2020 keynote on tidymodels